 The issue of staying anonymous has become more visible recently, with several huge jackpot winners choosing not to disclose their identities.
 The winner of the record-breaking $1.5 billion Mega Millions jackpot in South Carolina took advantage of the existing law in the state when she chose to stay secret when claiming her prize in March 2019.

-Eight states - Delaware, Kansas, Maryland, North Dakota, Ohio, South Carolina, Texas and Wyoming - allow lottery winners to stay anonymous if they choose, without conditions.
+Ten states - Delaware, Kansas, Maryland, Mississippi, New Jersey, North Dakota, Ohio, South Carolina, Texas and Wyoming - allow lottery winners to stay anonymous if they choose, without conditions.

 In Arizona, winners of more than $100,000 can request to keep their personal details from being disclosed.